Components

 In-place version of

-.Following the PyTorch convention, names of functions ended with an underscore indicate in-place operations.
+contract().Following the PyTorch convention, names of functions ended with an underscore indicate in-place operations.

 Nodes

-from this operation are called"contract_edges_ip"
+resultantfrom this operation are called"contract_edges_ip".- Return type:

 Examples